 Please consider signing on to this Browncroft neighborhood opportunity:

-As of March 1st his year there are 272 Member Households registered (40%) with 357 individual members.
+As of February 1st his year there are 325 Member Households registered (48%) with 416 individual members in Nextdoor Broancroft.
 There are no “screen names” used – real names only.
 It’s secure and is completely safe and respects your privacy.
 It makes it safe for you to share things with your neighbors you would be okay sharing with them in person.
 It is not searchable by Internet search engines.
 There is presently no advertising on the site.
 It has features for profiles, neighbor chat, groups (public and private), neighbor directory, household member mapping, “buy/sell/free”, event planning, community resources, event photos, polls, and recommendations.
 Email is the primary notification of website activity and you have complete control of how much (or none) and when you receive notifications (i.e. immediate or Daily Digest.
 It’s simple and easy to use.
 More features are continuously being added.

 BROWNCROFT addresses are verified by Nextdoor through verification coded postcards, home phone option, or a direct email invite from an existing Nextdoor Browncroft member.
 This latter verification is based on the sender's knowledge of the recipient's address as being in BROWNCROFT.

 Please take a look starting with this LA Times Oct 2011 launch article and brief overview video (90 sec).

 This initiative as an extension to the existing BNA PUBLIC website (and yet independent), Twitter.com and Facebook.com page.
 It has potential to foster more open neighbor-to-neighbor communication options.
 This is a conversational, interactive web site along with information sharing.

 Also: a 3/8/12 article in Bloomberg BusinessWeek: http://www.businessweek.com/articles/2012-03-08/nirav-tolia-hyperlocal-boy-makes-good is a sources for more informatiom.
 Googling "NextDoor" will produce numerous other hits of interest.